 The Unadilla River, which runs alongside our farm, gets its name from the Oneidan word for “a meeting place.”
 And at its very core, Unadilla Community Farm is just that - a place for people to come together, learn valuable skills from one another, and celebrate our togetherness with each other and with the natural world.

-We are using natural building methods, as well as local and salvaged materials when possible, to construct our farm's infrastructure.
-Our completed projects include a mobile chicken tractor and a self-sufficient tiny home with solar panel, rainwater collection, and wood-burning stove.
+We use natural building methods, as well as local and salvaged materials, to construct our farm's infrastructure.
+Our completed projects include a skoolie (converted school bus), chicken tractor, and an off-grid tiny home with solar panels, rainwater collection, and wood-burning stove.
 We are in the process of completing a traditional New England timber framed barn on a rammed tire "Earthship" foundation.